rhyslwells/Data-Archive/content/standardised/Model Selection.md

 ---
-aliases:
+aliases: [Selection]
-  - Selection
 category:
-date modified: 27-07-2025
+date modified: 1-08-2025
-tags:
+tags: [evaluation, process]
-  - evaluation
-  - process
 ---
 Model selection is an integral part of building a [[Machine Learning Operations]] to ensure that the best performing model is chosen for a given task, avoiding issues like overfitting or underfitting.